M24 Japanese Midget Submarine wreck site

 M24 Japanese Midget Submarine wreck site is a heritage-listed former midget submarine and now archaeological site located in unincorporated waters off Sydney's Northern Beaches in New South Wales, Australia.
-The Ko-hyoteki-class midget submarine (also known as a Type A midget submarine) was designed by the Japanese Imperial Navy and built from 1941 to 1942 by Kure Naval Yard or Ourazaki Naval Yard.
+The Ko-hyoteki-class midget submarine (also known as a Type A midget submarine) was designed by the Imperial Japanese Navy and built from 1941 to 1942 by Kure Naval Yard or Ourazaki Naval Yard.
 The site was added to the New South Wales State Heritage Register on 7 December 2007.

 The wreck site is located 55 m below sea level and approximately 5 km from Bungan Head.

 History

 The Japanese midget submarine attack on Sydney Harbour was audacious and would have been even more spectacular had the primary military targets been successfully damaged.
 The attack showed the vulnerability of Australian ports like Sydney to long-range Japanese submarine patrols and the need for heightened security.
 Many Sydney-siders still recall the moments at night on 31 May – 1 June 1942 as the harbour lit up with depth charge explosions, tracer fire and criss-crossing harbour defence vessels.
 The explosion as a Japanese torpedo struck under the depot ferry HMAS Kuttabul was intense, throwing portions of the shattered hull high into the sky and killing twenty-one men.

-The attack mirrored the earlier midget submarine operations at Pearl Harbor on 7 December 1941, and the raid on Diego Suarez in Madagascar on 30 May 1942.
+The attack mirrored the earlier midget submarine operations at Pearl Harbor on 7 December 1941, and the raid on Diego-Suarez in Madagascar on 30 May 1942.
 The Sydney raid involved five large ocean-going submarines, I-22, I-24, I-27 with their three midget submarines, and I-21 and I-29 providing support.
 A sixth submarine I-28 intended for the raid was sunk by the US submarine USS Tautog before it could deploy with a fourth midget.
 The five remaining mother submarines, which had left Chuuk Lagoon in the Pacific Ocean, arranged themselves in a semi-circle centred on Sydney Heads.
 A previous flight on 29 May by a reconnaissance aircraft launched from I-21 spotted potential targets inside the harbour.
 This Glen-type twin-float seaplane capsized when returning to its submarine and was scuttled.
 The remains of the seaplane have not been located.